Skip to main content

 Nothing says fall like snuggling with a soft plaid blanket around a fire.

-• Add plaid accents: You can bring that same cozy feeling to your dinner table with a plaid tablecloth, napkins, or place settings.
+• Add plaid accents: A plaid tablecloth, napkins, or place settings can bring that same cozy feeling to your dinner table.
 If you don’t want to cover the entire table in plaid, tie patterned ribbons around each set of flatware or across the center of a vase.
-For a centerpiece, add colorful flowers or mini pumpkins to a wide vase and tie it with a festive plaid bow.
+Add colorful flowers or mini pumpkins to a wide vase for a centerpiece and tie it with a festive plaid bow.

 Gooseberries

-Those burgundy berries you see everywhere during the autumn season are gooseberries, and they’re a great way to add small pops of color to your fall centerpieces.
+Gooseberries are those burgundy berries you see everywhere during the autumn season.
+They’re a great way to add small pops of color to your fall centerpieces.

 • Keep it simple: If you’re going for a minimalistic look, a sprig or two of gooseberries in a tall vase will give you just that.